 As with my other reviews, I’m going to segment the Import Dojo review into three areas of importance:

 I go into more detail below, but quality content surrounding the importing process is Import Dojo’s USP.
 Unfortunately, the community is on the weaker side, but the unique content and moderate price point is enough for me to look past this.
 Again, I go through my thoughts in much more detail throughout this review, so let’s jump into the meat of things.
 As I discuss the content, you should get a pretty good sense of why I consider the content itself to be the USP.

 Import Dojo Review: Content / USP

-Import Dojo Masterclass: Cash Study
+Import Dojo Masterclass: Case Study

 Regarding the content, you can tell that Manuel is a very experienced importer.
-I clearly see a difference relative to people who are experienced Amazon sellers, but “get by” as importers.
+I clearly see a difference relative to people who are experienced as Amazon sellers, but “get by” as importers.
 Manuel covers the process in a comprehensive manner and much better than I’ve seen it covered anywhere else.
 He’s really in a different league due to his prior experience as a professional buyer.
-In connection with this, the course includes documents you can use in your own business, like Exclusivity Agreements, Purchase Agreements and Supplier Verifications forms.
-He shows you the emails he sends to his suppliers and describes why he asks for the things that he does.
+In connection with this, the course includes documents you can use in your own business, like Exclusivity Agreements, Purchase Agreements and Supplier Verification forms.
+He shows you the exact emails he sends to his suppliers and describes why he asks for the things that he does.

-I personally this part of the Case Study to be the most helpful as I really liked seeing the types of questions he asks of his suppliers and his specific requirements before placing an order to make sure that he’s protected in the event of any problems (or to help avoid them in the first place).
+I personally find this part of the Case Study to be the most helpful as I really liked seeing the types of questions he asks of suppliers and his specific requirements before placing an order to make sure that he’s protected in the event of any problems (or to help avoid problems in the first place).
 These are the specific topics that I found to be the most helpful as you won’t easily find the information anywhere else: